petabyt/stuff/README.md

 OSS clone of https://pingendo.com/ (which I haven't used since 2017) which generates sites with no JS

 ___
-Powerful Linux USB media/formatting tool (like Rufus) or add usb flash media support to wine
+Powerful Linux USB media/formatting tool (like Rufus)

-___
-Shared library manager (not a package manager or source code manager) that manages archive/so/dll/dylib files of all ABIs and versions of various large frameworks and libraries to help with cross-compiling and dependency hell

 ___